ASTR 1210 (O'Connell) Study Guide

-- Interiors of proto-planets that are large enough are heated
+- The interiors of proto-planets that are large enough are heated

-amd partially melted by the energy dissipated by accretion and by the
+and partially melted by the violent accretion and by the

 differentiate, with heavy metallic materials settling

-to the center and lighter, rocky materials rising to exterior.
+to the center and lighter, rocky materials rising to the exterior.

 - Gravitational interactions between planets, or between planets and